aces/Loris/docs/API/InstrumentFormat.md

               them.
               Default: true

-`Elements`: An array of elements which this instrument consits of.
+`Elements`: An array of elements which this instrument consists of.
 Elements are described by
        JSON objects defined below and can be either an individual element, or an ElementGroup.